Wedding cake: Flavors

 According to the results of one survey, in the 1960s, 1970s, and 1980s, most wedding cakes in the US were either white or yellow cakes.
 In the 2000s and 2010s, there was more diversity in flavors, but most of them were white or chocolate cake.

 In Greece, the traditional flavor combination was honey, sesame seed, and quince.
 In modern Greece, an almond torte is more common.
 Greek wedding cakes are elaborate and even architectural, with many tiers.

 In the Philippines, the cake may be a vanilla sponge cake, but it might also be a purple ube cake.

 White cake is currently the most popular wedding cake flavor in the US, but different flavors of filling can be added between layers.
 Chocolate, carrot, Italian Rum and Italian Cream are also popular choices.

-Wedding cakes based on flavor include chocolate, vanilla, or strawberry.
-Many modern cakes now consist of flavors such as vanilla sponge, chocolate sponge or carrot cake.

 Groom's cake

 In some areas, particularly the American South, two cakes are presented at weddings.
 Usually, a large, white tiered cake, decorated mostly in white frosting, is called the bride's cake, and a second flavor choice is called the "groom's cake".
 This tradition was brought over from England by early American colonists, who considered the white-iced bride's cake too light for men's tastes.
 The groom's cake was usually a dark, liquor-soaked fruitcake.
 More recently, groom's cakes are usually chocolate or another of his favorite flavors.
 The groom's cake may be decorated or shaped as something significant to him, such as a hobby item, sports team or symbol of his occupation.
 The movie Steel Magnolias included a red velvet groom's cake in the shape of a giant armadillo.

 Bermuda has a different tradition of two cakes.
 There, the bride's cake is a three-tiered fruitcake, and the groom's cake is a pound cake.
 The bride's cake is decorated with silver and represents prosperity, and the groom's cake is decorated with gold and represents his role as the head of the family.
 The groom's cake is topped with a live cedar tree, which represents the couple's growing love, and which the couple later plants and cares for.

-When Prince William married Kate Middleton in 2011, a groom's cake was served alongside the wedding cake at the reception.
+When Prince William married Catherine Middleton in 2011, a groom's cake was served alongside the wedding cake at the reception.
 The groom's cake was a chocolate biscuit cake based on a family recipe and McVitie's were asked to create it.